CamilleLAR/foo-D-ies-project/README.md

 ## App Info

-### Database Structure
+### Back End

-#### API
+#### | API

 All the food informatiion is provided via the Spoonacular API.
-See the spoonacular [file] (/services/spoonacular.js).

 Two get methods were enough for us to create all the functionalities we were looking for as they provide ample details (food macros, calories, recipes etc).
+See the spoonacular [file](/services/spoonacular.js).

-All documentation provided on the Spoonacular website `https://spoonacular.com/food-api/docs`.
+Documentation provided on the [Spoonacular](https://spoonacular.com/food-api/docs) website.

-#### Tables
+#### | Database Tables

-To store the data, 3 tables were created: users, settings and calendar.
-See [schema] (/Database Schema.PNG) for more info.
+To store the data, 3 tables were created: user, settings and calendar.
+See [schema](/DatabaseSchema.PNG) for more info.

+The initial creation was done using SQL however all tables and routes were then modified when migrated to Sequelize.
+See migration [files](/migrations) for details.

+#### | Routes

+As the website requires users to register and then log in to access functionalities, a "UserShouldBeLoggedIn" guard was created and reused for all the relevant routes.
+Then the routes were created separately depending on their use: API routes, settings routes, authorisation routes and recipes routes.

+### Front End